 Appeal process

 The stages of the appeals process are set out below.
 If you do not receive satisfaction at stage 1, you should proceed to step 2, and so on.
+NCFE/CACHE appeals should be progresses via the NCFE/Cache appeals process under the heading on page 4.

 Stage 1